 Charles Duhigg: Absolutely.
 Exactly, the social experience of smoking, the fact that it breaks up your day and gives you kind of the structure to being able to sort of take a break from work and it’s probably different for different people.
 Nail biting is a good example.
 There’s always the question about why the nail biting habit exists because it doesn’t seem to serve any particular function.
 But what researchers eventually figured is that people tend to bite their nails because they are anxious or they are bored.
 And when you bite your nails, you feel the small burst of pain from the actual biting activity and that pain it can sort of neurologically for microseconds overwhelm the tension of boredom and the tension of anxiety.
 And so, as a result of the pain is essentially kind of a reward but we’re not programmed to think of pain as reward and so it took a long time to realize that and until people did, it was very hard to treat nail bite.

 Brett McKay: Interesting.
 Okay.
-So, we figured out how to change bad habits, I guess creating new habits is just a matter of taking the habit loop, right, and just setting up like the routine you want, creating the cue for yourself and then giving yourself reward.
+So, we figured out how to bad habits, I guess creating new habit change is just a matter of taking the habit loop, right, and just setting up like the routine you want, creating the cue for yourself and then giving yourself reward.
 Would that be it?

 Charles Duhigg: That’s exactly right.
 That’s exactly right and the reward is the really important part there, right?
 So think about how most people try and sort of running habit in the morning.
 They want to go exercising.
 So, they wake up one morning and they put on their shoes and they go for a run.
 And to get home from their run and they’re a little bit late for work because they took time to go running and so they are like rush through their shower and they are anxious by getting to work.
 So, they rush to work essentially what they are doing is they kind of punishing themselves or at least they’re punishing their brain for exercising.
 Their brain learns to say whenever I go running in the morning, I feel anxious afterwards and that’s a negative reinforcement for habits.
 On the other hand, studies are showing that when people try and start exercising in the morning and they’re using like choosing an obvious cue like put their running shoes next to their bed or tell their friend that they’ll meet them at 7 a.m. down by the running path and then when they’re done if they give themselves a small piece of chocolate or let themselves take an extra long shower, drink a smoothie.
 If they deliberately reward themselves, they’re much more likely to develop a running habit but the key is you have to find the reward that you genuinely enjoy and then you have to allow yourself to enjoy it in order for your brain to start making those associations.